tomgade09/ElectronInMagneticBottle/README.md

 #### Run an example

-Open your favorite Python IDE and run from there, or
+Open "examples/1eInMagBottle.py" your favorite Python IDE and run from there, or

 ```
 cd examples
-python 1eInDualWireLoop.py
+python 1eInMagBottle.py
 ```

 ## Classes and functions: A brief documentation

-See ClassesAndFunctions.md
+See ClassesAndFunctions.md (In progress)

 ## Extending the functionality of MagBottlePy